srdjan/react-multistep/README.md

 | steps          | it takes an array of objects representing individual steps   |Step         |null        |false      |

-#### 🚀 NEW! you can also use style props for the navigation buttons and change how they look:
+#### 🚀 NEW! you can also use style props for the navigation buttons and change how they look with two props 'prevButton' & 'nextButton':

 | PROPERTY       | DESCRIPTION                                                  | TYPE         | DEFAULT    | isRequired|